For current Game of Thrones reviews, go to slouching.tv.

 Game of Thrones, a ten-part medieval fantasy series tagged as ‘The Sopranos in Middle-Earth’, received its UK premiere on Monday night (just one day after the US).
 Having been hyped to the rafters over the past three months, it had enormous expectations to live up to.
 It didn’t disappoint.

-The series is an adaptation of George R R Martin‘s best-selling book A Song of Fire and Ice.
+The series is an adaptation of George R R Martin‘s best-selling book series A Song of Fire and Ice.
 As the latest addition to the stable of hour-long dramas brought to us by HBO – the subscription channel responsible for producing The Sopranos, The Wire, True Blood and most recently Boardwalk Empire - you know exactly what to expect.
 Densely packed storylines which do not spoon-feed the viewer.
 An extensive principal cast.
 Lavish, big budget production values.
 Blood galore.
 Oh, and sex.
 Lots of sex.

 Let’s start with a quick overview of the plot of this opening episode.
 Rumours of the mysterious White Walkers, long thought dead, surface in Winterfell to the north of the kingdom of Westeros.
 King Robert Baratheon, who controls the Iron Throne of Westeros, visits Winterfell to invite his old friend Eddard ‘Ned’ Stark to become the new Hand of the King.
 Far away across the Narrow Sea in Essos the young but vengeful Viserys Targaryen trades his sister Daenerys into marriage with Dothraki horselord Khal Drogo in return for the support of his army, which he hopes to use to seize the Iron Throne.
 Stark’s youngest son Bran stumbles upon the Queen, Cersei Lannister, having an incestuous affair with her twin brother Jaime, a discovery which results in a precipitous fall.